White County DUI Lawyer - White County DUI Attorney

 White County Probate Court:

 If you have been arrested within the unincorporated areas of White County, you will have your initial court date in the Probate Court.
 Judge Garrison Baker has been the probate court judge for more than 30 years.
-White County DUI Attorney Richard Lawson started his career as a prosecutor in Judge Baker's courtroom almost 20 years ago.
+White County DUI Attorney Richard Lawson started his career as a prosecutor in Judge Baker's courtroom more than 20 years ago.

 In probate court you can negotiate a plea to your DUI case or potentially get the case reduced to reckless driving.
 Even though the probate court has the authority to conduct bench trials (trial by judge), as a matter of policy, Judge Baker does not handle trials in DUI cases.
 If you want a jury or bench trial, your case will be bound over to the Superior Court of White County.